ADJUSTMENT OF STATUS

 1. Determine Your Basis to Immigrate

-We will meet with you to determine if you fit into a specific immigrant category that will allow you to request an Adjustment of Status.
+We will work with you to determine if you fit into a specific category that allows you to request an Adjustment of Status.

 2. File Your Petition